-PCR or polymerase chain reaction can define as in vitro technique of preparing around million copies of target DNA sequence through consecutive stages of heat denaturation, primer annealing, and primer extension.
-It is an advanced molecular technology that revolutionized the study of DNA more in medical and biological research like DNA mapping, DNA fingerprinting, forensics, detection of microorganisms, etc.
+PCR or polymerase chain reaction refers to the in vitro technique of preparing around million copies of the target DNA sequence through consecutive stages of heat denaturation, primer annealing, and primer extension.
+It is an advanced molecular technology that revolutionized DNA study more in medical and biological research like DNA mapping, DNA fingerprinting, forensics, detection of microorganisms, etc.

 PCR aims to yield more copies of desired DNA sequence or provides different scopes in studying the DNA.
-For instance, DNA amplified by PCR can be used in different ways like DNA sequencing, DNA cloning, etc.
+For instance, DNA amplified by PCR can be used in DNA sequencing and DNA cloning, which substantially require DNA samples.

-The polymerase chain reaction is a molecular method, which set-up requires:
+The polymerase chain reaction is a molecular method, which set-up requires the following reactants: